Skip to main content

 Self-hosting costs come down to: server size required × number of instances × your SLA requirements.

-At 6.6 MB idle RAM, CRW can run many instances on a single small server.
-At 500 MB idle, Firecrawl needs larger instances for the same concurrency.
+With its tiny idle footprint, CRW can run many instances on a single small server, while a browser-based service like Firecrawl needs larger instances for the same concurrency.
 Over 12 months, the infrastructure cost difference compounds significantly for teams running continuous scraping workloads.

 A rough estimate: a team running 50 concurrent scraping workers self-hosted would spend ~$12/mo on infrastructure for CRW (a single 1 GB Droplet is sufficient) vs ~$192/mo for Firecrawl (requiring 32 GB+ for Redis, workers, and browser instances), using commodity cloud VMs.
 That gap widens as concurrency grows, because Firecrawl's per-instance memory floor limits how many workers you can pack onto a given machine.